Type-Zero/django-training/training/0-PythonAndVirtualenv.md

 ```bash
 $ mkvirtualenv dev_python
 ```
-After creating it, the virtualenvwrapper automatically _activates_ the environment: you are working inside this environment.
+After creating it, virtualenvwrapper automatically _activates_ the environment: you are working inside this environment.
 An environment is active if its name appears before the terminal prompt line, in our case: ```(dev_python)$ ```.

 To leave the environment: